Fellows' Events

 If you are a Fellow and would like us to publicise an event relating to your Fellowship, please email communications@churchillfellowship.org with the full details.
 Please note the events page will be updated once a month.

-Suicide Bereavement UK’s 14th International Conference - Sharon McDonnell
+Suicide Bereavement UK’s 15th International Hybrid Conference - Sharon McDonnell

 CORNWALLIS CLOTH - Tony Thompson

-Tony Thompson will present CORNWALLIS CLOTH, a powerful new film installation reframing narratives of war and uncovering untold stories of British Caribbean lives during the Second World War.
-Opening on 11 October at the Old Royal Naval College, Greenwich, the immersive work blends sound, performance, and archive to explore loyalty, freedom, and post-colonial identity.
+Tony Thompson's CORNWALLIS CLOTH, a powerful new film installation reframing narratives of war and uncovering untold stories of British Caribbean lives during the Second World War, premiered on 11 October at the Old Royal Naval College, Greenwich.
+Blending sound, performance, and archive, the immersive work explores themes of loyalty, freedom, and post-colonial identity, and is expected to run until late 2026.